 By Richard Whittington, SVP, Media and Entertainment, SAP, and Amos Biegun, Global Head, Rights and Royalties, Vistex –

-Find out how SAP S4/HANA for rights and royalty management by Vistex can help your business optimize your relationship with streaming services while by creating experiences that wow music lovers every time.
+Find out how SAP S4/HANA for rights and royalty management by Vistex can help your music publishing business win the debate over music ownership, rights, and royalties in the industry.